 If the principal’s instructions are not received in good time before the expiry of the time limit, the attorney shall apply for an extension of time, unless the circumstances indicate otherwise.
 The attorney is entitled to a reasonable compensation for such measures.

-If the attorney receives instructions too late, the attorney shall not be liable for any damage or loss based upon the fact that the engagement has not been carried out in due time.
+If the attorney has not received the assignment or the instructions in time, or the principal has not fully paid the attorney’s invoice or has not paid it in time, the attorney shall not be liable for any damage or loss based upon the fact that the engagement has not been carried out in due time.